 The CAISO’s proposed SOC(AT) constraint is

+SOCi,tAT=SOCi,t-1AT-(FRUi,t+ENi,t(+)+ηENi,t(-)+ATRUtRUi,t-ATRDtηiRDi,t)∆TT60

 This formulation treats FRU as exactly equivalent to energy awards as well as expected regulation energy usage.
 A significant difference between FRU and the other products is that it should be reversed and re-procured in each successive real time market, whereas this formulation accumulates FRU procurement over the real-time optimization horizon and will thus tend to unnecessarily constrain both FRU and energy awards in the later intervals of the optimization based on FRU procurement in the preceding intervals, rather than just guaranteeing its deliverability in the first non-binding interval.
 Given the large amount of flexible ramping capability held in the battery portfolio, as well as the re-initialization of SOC to telemetry in each successive market, this over-constraining of procurement may not have significant adverse effects on battery participation in the real time FRU and energy markets, but the pattern of procurement should certainly be monitored to ensure that CAISO isn’t preventing access to needed flexibility under stressed conditions.